-If you ask 10 people to name the best concealed carry gun you’ll likely get 10 different answers.
-In our opinion, the best subcompact 9mm pistol is one that allows you to carry it effectively, has an appropriate capacity, and can shoot effectively when required.
+If you ask 10 people to name the subcompact 9 you’ll likely get 10 different answers.
+In my opinion, the best subcompact 9mm pistol is one that allows you to carry it effectively, has an appropriate capacity, and can shoot effectively when required.

-While the subcompact 9mm handgun is one of the most common concealed carry and self-defense pistols available, picking the right one is a truly subjective exercise.
+While the subcompact 9mm handgun is one of the most common concealed carry and self-defense pistols available, picking the right one is a truly subjective exercise – -there’s no best subcompact 9mm for everyone.
 Most folks believe a subcompact 9mm will certainly get the job done, we’ve tried to break through the noise of opinions and give you a series of no-fail recommendations.

 Comparison of the Best 9mm Subcompacts